By Tacoma/Pierce County Habitat for Humanity in Fundraiser

 All individual fundraising will automatically link up and reflect in the team total.
 The event leaderboard is on the event homepage and you can quickly check both individual and team fundraising totals there.

-If you easily reach $1,2000, we encourage you to keep going!
+If you easily reach $300, we encourage you to keep going!
 Every dollar raised helps house a family in need.
+And, there is a prize package for the individual that raises the most money.

 Using affordable homeownership as an anchor for hope, change, and stability, Tacoma/Pierce County Habitat for Humanity has been building in the community since 1985.
 We are a local, independent affiliate of the global non-profit housing organization, Habitat for Humanity International.